siberoloji/siberoloji.github.io/content/en/docs/programming/jetpack-compose/400-2025-03-04-using-hilt-for-dependency-injection-in-jetpack-compose.md

 ## Conclusion

 Using Hilt for dependency injection in Jetpack Compose can significantly improve the maintainability, testability, and scalability of your Android applications.
-By following the steps and best practices outlined in this blog post, you can seamlessly integrate Hilt into your Compose projects and take full advantage of its benefits.
+By following the steps and best practices outlined In this article, you can seamlessly integrate Hilt into your Compose projects and take full advantage of its benefits.

 Whether you're injecting ViewModels or other dependencies, Hilt provides a standardized and efficient way to manage your app's dependencies, allowing you to focus on building great user experiences with Jetpack Compose.
 As you continue to explore Hilt and Compose, you'll discover even more ways to streamline your development process and create robust, high-quality Android applications.